 20 Stunning Landscaping Projects to Transform Your Garden

 The idea for this garden created by Scott Schrader was to design a space that flows naturally and feels organic and connected to the interior.
 The large pergola is a structure that helps to make the indoor-outdoor transition feel smooth and natural.
 It also gives the garden a sense of privacy and makes it feel less exposed.

-Small gardens can be really charming and this one designed by studio Garden Society is a perfect example.
+Small gardens can be really charming and this one designed by the studio Garden Society is a perfect example.
 The secret here is diversity.
-The garden is filled lots of different types of plants with different colors, sizes an, textures and patterns and they form a giant bouquet of greenery which covers up the soil completely.
+The garden is filled with lots of different types of plants of different colors, sizes, textures, and patterns, and they form a giant bouquet of greenery which covers up the soil completely.

 Studio Alwill in collaboration with Luigi Rosselli Architects managed to turn an old historic structure into a very chic and modern home and the garden is just as impressive as the interior.
 A huge tree with thick branches expanding in all directions is one of the main focal points.
 Its trunk is almost completely hidden behind lots of lush greenery and the entire garden has a tropical vibe.

 9. A Bohemian Garden for the Fall Season

 As seasons change, so do our gardens.
 The transition between summer and autumn is quite beautiful as the trees start to shed their leaves and the vibrant green nuances turn into yellows and reds.
 For a garden to keep looking full and vibrant throughout the seasons it has to be well-balanced, with species of plants and vegetation that complement each other.
 We can’t think of a better example in this case than this bohemian design by Ian Barker Gardens.